-Electric motors are manufactured in an almost unmanageable variety.
-They exist as tiny engines, for example in toys.
-As medium-power engines, they compete with the combustion engine in garden tools, for example.
-Large motors, for example, supply the drives for electric machine tools.
-But these motors do not only differ in their design.
+Electric motors are produced in almost unmanageable variety.
+They are available as tiny little motors, for example in toys.
+As motors of medium power, they compete with the combustion engine, for example in garden tools.
+Large motors, for example, provide the drives for electric machine tools.
+But it is not only the design of these motors that differs.
 They are also offered in a number of basically different types.

-In principle, the electric motor is a rather old technology that converts electrical energy into mechanical energy.
-The current used can be direct, alternating or three-phase current, from the socket, from a rechargeable battery or from batteries.
+The electric motor is in principle a very old technology that converts electrical energy into mechanical energy.
+The current used can be direct current, alternating current or three-phase current, from the socket, from an accumulator or from batteries.

-In the electric motor, the interactions of magnetic fields on each other are exploited to generate a rotary motion.
-A mostly fixed outdoor part is opposed by a movable indoor part.
-These two parts can either both consist of a current-carrying coil or one of the components is a permanent magnet.
+In the electric motor, the interactions of magnetic fields are used to generate a rotary motion.
+A usually fixed outer part is opposed by a movable inner part.
+These two parts can either both consist of a current carrying coil or one of the components is a permanent magnet.
 A magnetic field is created around each coil through which a current flows.
-The orientation of this field depends on the current direction.
+The orientation of this field depends on the direction of the current.

-The movable inner part is set in rotation by the repulsion forces of the magnetic fields.
-This movement is converted into mechanical energy via a wave.
+The moving inner part is set in rotation by the repulsive forces of the magnetic fields.
+This movement is converted into mechanical energy via a shaft.

-DC motors have a permanent magnet as a fixed part.
-If the current direction in the moving coil is changed, its direction of rotation also changes.
+Direct current motors have a permanent magnet as a fixed part.
+If the direction of the current in the moving coil is changed, its direction of rotation changes as well.
 If the motor is operated with alternating current or three-phase current, the fixed part must also consist of a coil, because otherwise the direction of rotation would constantly change according to the frequency of the current.
-AC and especially three-phase AC motors generally have a higher power output than DC motors.
+Alternating current motors, and especially three-phase motors, generally have a greater power output than direct current motors.
 The power of the motor also depends on the voltage used.

 The advantages of the electric motor compared to a combustion engine